cdktf/cdktf-provider-launchdarkly/docs/accessToken.go.md

 - *Type:* *f64

+An expiration time for the current token secret, expressed as a Unix epoch time.

 Replace the computed token secret with a new value.
 The expired secret will no longer be able to authorize usage of the LaunchDarkly API.
-Should be an expiration time for the current token secret, expressed as a Unix epoch time in milliseconds.
-Setting this to a negative value will expire the existing token immediately.
-To reset the token value again, change 'expire' to a new value.
-Setting this field at resource creation time WILL NOT set an expiration time for the token.
+This field argument is **deprecated**.
+Please update your config to remove `expire` to maintain compatibility with future versions

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/access_token#expire AccessToken#expire}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/access_token#expire AccessToken#expire}

 ---